 Guardian Scholars are on-campus support programs for current and former foster youth in college.
 These programs create community by offering professional and peer support as well as access to resources and services needed to succeed in college.
 Foster Care Counts partners with Guardian Scholars programs throughout California, devoting significant time, resources and energy to support students’ academic and personal needs.

-Throughout Southern California Guardian Scholars programs, we set up “mobile shopping boutiques” filled with new and gently used clothing and accessories generously donated by philanthropic corporations, organizations, and individuals.
-Between classes, students shop for professional and casual clothing in a comfortable on-campus boutique.
-Community volunteers donate their time to set up and run the boutiques, including working as personal shoppers to style foster youth with “dress-for-success” clothing they can wear to job interviews, work, or networking events.
+For Southern California Guardian Scholars programs, we have a free storefront which provides new and gently-used clothing and accessories generously donated by philanthropic corporations, organizations, and individuals.
+Community volunteers donate their time to set up and run the TAY Shop, including working as personal shoppers to style foster youth with “dress-for-success” clothing that they can wear to job interviews, work, or networking events.

 College graduation is an enormous achievement, and Foster Care Counts aims to give every Guardian Scholar graduate a present to acknowledge and celebrate all that they haveaccomplished!